unicode-org/cldr/docs/ldml/tr35-keyboards.md

    * The **primary weight** is the primary order value.
    * The **secondary weight** is the index, a position in the input string, usually of the character itself, but it may be of a character earlier in the string.
    * The **tertiary weight** is a tertiary order value (defaulting to 0).
    * The **quaternary weight** is the index of the character in the string.
-This ensures a stable sort for sequences of characters with the same tertiary weight.
+This is solely to ensure a stable sort for sequences of characters with the same tertiary weight.
 2. Mark each character as to whether it is a prebase character, one that is typed before the base and logically stored after.
 Thus it will have a primary order > 0.
 3. Use the sort key and the prebase mark to identify runs.
 A run starts with a prefix that contains any prebase characters and a single base character whose primary and tertiary key is 0.
 The run extends until, but not including, the start of the prefix of the next run or end of the string.
    * `run := prebase* (primary=0 && tertiary=0) ((primary≠0 || tertiary≠0) && !prebase)*`